-1 the arbitration process or guide the court through some of that evidence if the court 2 would find that helpful.
-Counsel then explicitly waived the occurrence of an 3 evidentiary hearing, telling the court that "if you feel like you have the record in 4 front of you and all the arguments you need, we will step down and allow you to 5 make your decision.
-But we could kind of give you kind of a guide through some of 6 the evidence, if that, just if that's helpful [inaudible]."
+1 {14} At this hearing, the district court, apparently confused by the parties' 2 argument at earlier hearings, inquired directly of the parties as to what evidence they 3 would present if an evidentiary hearing was held.
+Petitioner's counsel stated that if 4 the court wanted additional examination of case law or help walking through the 5 evidence he could (1) supplement his brief, (2) prepare finding of facts and 6 conclusions of law, (3) prepare a brief that walked the district court through the 7 aspects of the record that Petitioner believed were not considered by the arbitrator, 8 but that (4) he was not asking the district court to do more work.
+Petitioner's counsel 9 then explicitly waived the occurrence of an evidentiary hearing, telling the court that 10 "if you feel like you have the record in front of you and all the arguments you need, 11 we will step down and allow you to make your decision.
+But we could kind of give 12 you kind of a guide through some of the evidence, if that, just if that's helpful 13 [inaudible]."

-7 {13} Three considerations apply here.
-First, even statutory and constitutional rights 8 are subject to waiver, if the waiver is knowing and voluntary.
+14 {15} Three considerations apply here.
+First, even statutory and constitutional rights 15 are subject to waiver, if the waiver is knowing and voluntary.
 See, e.g., State v.
-9 Chavarria, 2009-NMSC-020, ¶ 9, 146 N.M.
-251, 208 P.2d 896 (pointing out that a 10 guilty plea waives statutory and constitutional rights, including the right to appeal).
-11 Petitioner waived the evidentiary-hearing requirement in this case by informing the 12 district court that he would "step down" and allow her to make the decision on the 13 current record and arguments.
+16 Chavarria, 2009-NMSC-020, ¶ 9, 146 N.M.
+251, 208 P.2d 896 (pointing out that a 17 guilty plea waives statutory and constitutional rights, including the right to appeal).
+18 Petitioner waived the evidentiary-hearing requirement in this case by informing the 19 district court that he would "step down" and allow her to make the decision on the 20 current record and arguments.

-14 {14} In addition, the "evidentiary hearing" referenced by Medina and Melton, see 15 Medina, 1997-NMSC-027, ¶ 12; Melton, 1989-NMSC-027, ¶ 7, suggests a hearing 16 at which evidence is offered by the parties.
-Here, however, while the parties asserted 17 they had additional arguments, they informed the district court that they had no 18 evidence to offer if an evidentiary hearing were to be held.
-Absent evidence, the rote 19 occurrence of an "evidentiary hearing" was not necessary under the circumstance of 20 this case.
-We conclude the district court did not err in refusing to perform an empty
+1 {16} In addition, the "evidentiary hearing" referenced by Medina and Melton, see 2 Medina, 1997-NMSC-027, ¶ 12; Melton, 1989-NMSC-027, ¶ 7, suggests a hearing 3 at which evidence is offered by the parties.
+Here, however, while the parties asserted 4 they had additional arguments, Petitioner's counsel informed the district court that 5 he would walk the district court through the evidence in the record he believed the 6 arbitrator did not consider, but was not asking the district court to take or consider 7 additional evidence.
+The rote occurrence of an "evidentiary hearing" where no new 8 evidence would be presented was not necessary under the circumstance of this case.
+9 We conclude the district court did not err in refusing to perform an empty procedural 10 act.

-1 procedural act.
 Cf. Kysar v.
 BP Am.
 Prod.
-Co., 2012-NMCA-036, ¶ 16, 273 P.3d 2 867 (refusing to require a trial that would serve no useful purpose and would waste 3 scarce judicial resources, simply to preserve a right to appeal).
+Co., 2012-NMCA-036, ¶ 16, 273 P.3d 867 (refusing 11 to require a trial that would serve no useful purpose and would waste scarce judicial 12 resources, simply to preserve a right to appeal).